History of Polymarket in Timeline

 Polymarket

-A few days after the 2024 U.S. presidential debate held on June 27, 2024, Polymarket predicted a 70% chance that Democratic candidate Joe Biden would withdraw from the 2024 U.S. presidential election, an increase from 20%.
+A few days after the June 27, 2024 U.S. presidential debate, Polymarket predicted a 70% chance that Democratic candidate Joe Biden would withdraw from the 2024 U.S. presidential election.

-As of September 2024, Polymarket operates its election prediction operations offshore, as domestic operations would be regulated by the CFTC.
+In September 2024, Polymarket moved its election prediction operations offshore to avoid regulation by the CFTC.

 October 2024: Investigation of potential market manipulation

-In October 2024, Polymarket initiated an investigation of potential market manipulation related to wagers in favor of the Donald Trump 2024 presidential campaign.
-The company confirmed on October 24 that the four accounts were controlled by one French trader with "extensive trading experience and a financial services background," finding no evidence of efforts at market manipulation.
+In October 2024, Polymarket initiated an investigation of potential market manipulation for an influence campaign in favor of the Donald Trump 2024 presidential campaign.

-On November 13, 2024, the FBI raided Coplan's home and seized his phone.
-According to Bloomberg News, the Department of Justice is investigating Polymarket for allegedly allowing U.S.-based gamblers to make bets on the website.
+On November 13, 2024, the FBI raided Polymarket founder Shayne Coplan's home and seized his phone as part of a Department of Justice investigation.

-November 26, 2024: Blocklisted by Swiss Gambling Supervisory Authority
+November 26, 2024: Swiss Gambling Supervisory Authority blocklisted Polymarket

 On November 26, 2024, the Swiss Gambling Supervisory Authority blocklisted Polymarket.com due to the controversial aspects of prediction markets in violation of the regulation on gambling and sports betting.